eginwong/course-notes/cloud/azure/AZ-301/design-a-business-continuity-strategy.md

   - geographical distribution
   - paired regions are faster between each other
   - cheaper between geographic clusters
+- Disaster Recovery for Azure Applications
+  - network outage
+  - manual responses
+    - alerts
+    - failover
+    - operational readiness testing
+  - data corruption and restoration
+    - restoring data from backups
+      - must handle potential data inconsistencies
+    - azure storage and azure SQL
+      - point-in-time restore or custom backup
+    - azure storage recovery
+      - block blob, azure files, azure table storage
+      - SQL database recovery
+    - SQL server on VMs
+      - traditional backups
+    - azure db for mysql/postgres
+      - 5 min backups
+    - CosmosDB
+      - auto backups
+    - azure VMs
+      - azure backup
+  - DR plan
+    - only complete when tested
+    - evaluate business impact
+    - process for contacting support and escalation
+    - automate process as much as possible
+    - document process
+  - backup strategy
+    - redeploy on disaster
+    - active/passive vs active/active
+  - resource mgmt
+    - duplicate only critical services to switchover quickly
+  - failover and failback testing
+    - can use ASR
+  - validating backups
+    - run a script to validate data integrity, schema, ueries
+  - backup storage
+  - application archives
+  - outage retros
+  - planning for regional failures
+- Configure and manage replication policies for VMWare DR
+  - Manage > Site Recovery Infrastructure
+    - Replication Policies
+    - specify RPO threshold
+      - alerts are generated at this point
+    - specify recovery point retention (24 - 72h premium vs standard)
+    - specify frequency
+  - now associate to configuration server
+- Plan capacity and scaling for VMWare DR to Azure
+  - replication (max 1 process server with 2TB change rate, storage account of up to 20k requests/s)
+  - inbuilt process server with configuration server can handle up to 200 VMs
+  - for process server
+    - handles data replication in ASR
+    - if daily change > 2TB, add scale-out process servers to handle load
+  - control network bandwidth
+    - throttle
+    - or influence bandwidth by limiting download and upload threads per VM
+  - add extra master target server for:
+    - linux-based VMs
+    - current master-target server doesn't have access to datastore of VM
+    - total # of disks on master-target server > 60
+- Create and customize recovery plans
+  - in ASR, create recovery plan
+  - can only failover into Azure
+  - can customize a recovery plan by adding a script or manual action
+    - pre/post actions
+- About networking in Azure VM DR
+  - allow specific URLs if using a URL-based firewall proxy to allow proper ASR
+  - if using an NSG to control outbound connectivity
+    - ensure AAD, Storage, EventHubs, ASR, AKV, GuestAndHybridManagement service tags
+  - for a VM to replicate, allow HTTPS outbound to NSG
+  - create network service endpoint for storage so that it doesn't leave the Azure boundary
+- Azure Traffic Manager with ASR
+  - on-prem to Azure failover
+    - switch routing rule for Primary and Failover endpoints
+    - use health checks to be sure
+  - on-prem to Azure migration
+    - shift traffic to Azure over time with more weighting to ensure load capability
+  - Azure to Azure failover
+  - Protecting multi-region enterprise applications
+    - can use Priority routing or Geographic routing
+    - can nest profiles to handle more complex cases
+    - allows up to 10 levels of nested profiles
+- Azure ExpressRoute with ASR
+  - on-prem to Azure replication with ExpressRoute
+    - can use Microsoft peering for SR replication traffic
+    - replication is NOT supported over private peering
+  - Azure to Azure replication with ExpressRoute
+    - expressroute not really needed for VM DR
+    - can plan to re-establish ExpressRoute at the failover target region
+- Network Security Groups with ASR
+  - individual subnet, individual network interface can have 0-1 associated NSGs
+  - granular security rules
+  - ensure correct priorities are set in the NSG security rules
+  - ASR does not create NSGs so create them first before failover
+  - for Azure-Azure, ensure that outbound NSG connectivity works
+  - test the failover
+- Set up public IP addresses after failover
+  - not needed if using load balancer
+  - in recovery plan, can add a step to attach a public IP address
+  - or use Traffic Manager

 ## Application Redundancy
 - avoid single point of failure